luiscubal/jasmin/Readme.txt

 .field public static final lval J = 1l

+Additionally, interfaces are now correctly marked *without* ACC_SUPER, as required by the JVM spec.

 Aside from that, I've also changed the version number.

 The original Jasmin is property of Jon Meyer.